Friday, September 14, 2012

 Turns out, there are at a total of four Space Cat books that were originally published between 1952 and 1958, right at the start of the Space Race between the U.S. and Russia that began in ’57 with the Russian’s launch of Sputnik.

-Having been an avid reader since I learned how to read, I now totally want these vintage, weird, kitty-themed books for my own collection!
-Alas, though, I soon found out that I’d have to drop $100 bucks or more for each book, because it seems this now-out-of-print series are pretty hard to find and also are pretty coveted by others!
-If anyone has these lying around their basement, let me know…
+Having been an avid reader since I learned how, I now totally want these vintage, weird, kitty-themed books for my own collection.
+Alas, though, I soon found out that I’d have to drop $100 bucks or more for each book, because it seems this now-out-of-print series are pretty hard to find and also are pretty coveted by others.
+If anyone has these lying around their basement, let me know.

 Ruthven Todd, the author of the series, it turns out, was a Scottish poet, artist, and novelist, and edited the works of William Blake, the famed English poet.
-So, he wasn’t exactly a nobody, but who’s ever heard of him before?
+He wasn’t exactly a nobody, but who’s ever heard of him before?

 Amazon’s prices for books in the series ranged from $65 (that’s actually the best price I’ve seen yet) on up to a whopping $198.

-EBay wasn’t much different, with prices starting at $89 and going all the way up to $299!
-Dang!
+Ebay wasn’t much different, with prices starting at $89 and going all the way up to $299.
 Lots of the copies I saw for sale weren’t even in good condition – many looked to be old library copies with the cataloging stickers and plastic jacket protectors still on them.

-If anyone is able to find out where myself, or other interested readers, could check these books out, please leave a comment.
-Or, if you happen to be the lucky owner of a copy we'd love to know!
+If anyone knows where myself or other interested readers could check these books out, please leave a comment.
+Or, if you happen to be the lucky owner of a copy we'd love to know.
 We all are just dying to get our hands on the adventurous tales of Space Cat!